bbauska/UofM-Intro-CSS3/README.md

 ![](./images/image128.png){width="4.0in"
 height="2.263248031496063in"}

-\*\*This homework is also described in a video lecture.
+&ast;&ast;This homework is also described in a video lecture.
 Make sure to watch it to get a better feel for what I am looking for.

 ### Objectives: